Supposeduck30/mnist-digit-identifier-neural-network/README.md

 - Plots the most confident and least confident digits in a bar graph

 ### 1.0.1
-- Plots the confidence for digits 0-9 in the test set overall rather than plotting the confidence for 1 sample of each digit
+- Plots the confidence in a bar graph for digits 0-9 in the test set overall rather than plotting the confidence for 1 sample of each digit

 ## 💻 How to run
 ### Prerequisites for download